obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 A few features are not supported in Obsidian:

 - **Nested properties** — to view nested properties we recommend using the Source display.
-- **Bulk editing properties** — this can be achieved community-made tools such as Python scripts.
+- **Bulk editing properties** — this can be achieved with community-made tools such as Python scripts.
 - **Markdown in properties** — this is an intentional limitation as properties are meant for small, atomic bits of information that are both human and machine readable.

 ## Hotkeys